The Golden Estate: Privileged Living For Senior Citizens

 4) What are the five principles of caregiving?

 When you take care of seniors, you can find meaning in your care when you stick to core principles that will guide your behaviour, communication, and support.
 The five principles are Respect, Safety, Comfort, Clear Communication, and Independence.
-These guarantee humane, secure, and empathetic care.
+These guarantee compassionate, secure, and empathetic care.

 5) What are the three goals of postoperative care?